 With green being the most fashionable colour this year, the easiest way to bring some much-needed greenery into your home is with plants.
-Whether you choose to have cut leaves in vases or luscious plants in pots, here is our ultimate guide to choosing the right indoor plants.
+Whether you choose to have cut leaves in vases or luscious plants in hanging planters, here is our ultimate guide to choosing the right indoor plants.
+Let’s get started!

 Aloe Vera has to be one of the easiest things to grow.
 Aloe is naturally suited to drier climates, so it doesn’t ask for much and is happy in a pot in a sunny corner.
 They can get pretty big, so make sure you have enough space before getting on of these prickly babies.